BasicAirData/GPSLogger/readme.md

 <b>Q</b> - <i>I've just installed the app, but it doesn't read the GPS signal.</i><br>
 <b>A</b> - Please try to reboot your device.
 Check also that the GPS signal is strong enough and, if not, go in an open area.

+<b>Q</b> - <i>The Location is active, but the app sees "GPS disabled".</i><br>
+<b>A</b> - Please go on Location section of your Android settings: the phone could be set to use the "Battery saving" Locating method.
+This method uses Wi-Fi & mobile networks to estimate your location, without turn on the GPS.
+In case please switch to "Phone only" or "High accuracy" method to enable the GPS sensor.

 <b>Q</b> - <i>The "View" and "Share" menu are grayed out.</i><br>
 <b>A</b> - Please check in Android System settings that GPS Logger has the Storage permission granted.